🎙️

 ⚡ Actionable Takeaways

-- →Eat sweet treats like cookies or donuts specifically after a meal as dessert.
+• Consume sweet foods, such as cookies or chocolate pastries, exclusively after a meal as a dessert.

 ⏱ Timeline Breakdown